Prukutu/AOES-CLIM-Python-and-Prog/_episodes/01-intro.md

 ## Variables

 Any Python interpreter can be used as a calculator:

 ~~~
 3 + 5 * 4
 ~~~
 {: .language-python}

 ~~~
 23
 ~~~
 {: .output}

-This is great but not very interesting.
+This is fine, but not very interesting.
 To do anything useful with data, we need to assign its value to a _variable_.
 In Python, we can [assign]({{ page.root }}/reference/#assign) a value to a [variable]({{ page.root }}/reference/#variable), using the equals sign `=`.